Compactified moduli spaces and Hecke correspondences for elliptic curves with a prescribed $N$-torsion scheme: Introduction

-We also discuss some properties of the curves $Y_G(N,\Gamma_0(m))$ when $N$ is not invertible over the base ring.
+We also study the curves $Y_G(N)$ when $N$ is not invertible over the base ring (see Sections \ref{subsect:ordinary} and \ref{subsect:supersingular}).
+Here is a typical result:

-\mytheo[fiber-carac-p]{Let $p$ be a prime and $N \geq 3$ be a multiple of $p$.
-Let $R$ be a Noetherian local ring of residue characteristic $p$, $E$ be an elliptic curve over $R$ and $G$ be the finite locally free $R$-group scheme $\mathcal{E}[N]$.
-By Theorem \ref{general-representability}, $Y_G(N)$ is a smooth $R$-scheme of relative dimension one. \begin{itemize} \item If the special fibre of $E$ is ordinary, then the $j$-invariant map $Y_G(N) \rar \mathbb{A}^1_{R}$ is quasi-finite flat; it becomes locally free after any base change $R \rar k$ to a field, but the rank is not the same depending on whether $k$ has characteristic dividing $N$ or not.
-Moreover, if $N' \geq 3$ is a divisor of $N$, the group scheme $G' = G[N']=\mathcal{E}[N']$ is finite locally free and the natural forgetful map $Y_G(N) \rar Y_{G'}(N')$ is flat and quasi-finite. \item If the special fibre of $E$ is supersingular, then the geometric special fibre of $Y_G(N) \rar \Sp{R}$ is the disjoint reunion of a finite number of copies of $\mathbb{A}^1$ which can be explicitly parametrized.
-Furthermore, the $j$-invariant map $Y_G(N) \rar \mathbb{A}^1_{R}$ is locally constant; in particular, it is neither quasi-finite nor flat.
-Similarly, if $N' \geq 3$ is a divisor of $\frac{N}{p}$ and $G'=G[N']=\mathcal{E}[N']$ (which is finite locally free), the set-theoretic image of the natural forgetful morphism $d: Y_G(N) \rar Y_{G'}(N')$ contains finitely many points of the special fibre of $Y_{G'}(N')$.
-In particular, $d$ is neither flat nor quasi-finite. \end{itemize}}
+\mytheo[fiber-carac-p]{(See Corollaries \ref{ordinary-moduli} and \ref{fibre-struct-supersing+relrepmoduli}) Let $p$ be a prime and $N \geq 3$ be a multiple of $p$.
+Let $R$ be a Noetherian local ring of residue characteristic $p$, $\cE$ be an elliptic curve over $R$ and $G$ be the finite locally free $R$-group scheme $\cE[N]$.
+By Theorem \ref{general-representability}, $Y_G(N)$ is a smooth $R$-scheme of relative dimension one. \begin{itemize}[noitemsep,label=$-$] \item Assume that the special fibre of $\cE$ is ordinary.
+Then the $j$-invariant map $Y_G(N) \rar \bA^1_{R}$ is quasi-finite flat, and it becomes locally free after any base change $R \rar k$ to a field, but the rank is not the same depending on whether $k$ has characteristic dividing $N$ or not. \item Assume that $\cE$ has supersingular special fibre.
+Then the geometric special fibre of $Y_G(N)$ is the disjoint union of a finite number of copies of $\bA^1$.
+Furthermore, the $j$-invariant map $Y_G(N) \rar \bA^1_{R}$ is locally constant on the special fibre, so hence it is not quasi-finite or flat. \end{itemize}}